AI ethics officer: the hiring guide everyone gets wrong

 The wrong approach is listing “promotes ethical AI culture” and “raises awareness of responsible AI practices.”
 That’s corporate speak for powerless influencer.
 You’re hiring someone to manage risk.
 Give them the tools to do it.

 If you can’t give this role actual authority, don’t create it.
 Ethics theater is worse than nothing because it creates false confidence that you’ve addressed AI risks when you haven’t.
-96% of companies find governing AI challenging according to McKinsey.
+Less than one-third of organizations follow most AI adoption and scaling best practices according to McKinsey’s 2025 research.
 Most fail because they create governance roles without governance power.

 What happens next